Privacy policy

 Effective Date: April 21, 2026

-Last Updated: April 21, 2026
+Last Updated: May 10, 2026

 Nightingale-Conant Corporation ("Nightingale-Conant," "we," "us," or "our") respects your privacy.
 This Privacy Policy explains what personal information we collect, how we use and share it, and the choices and rights you have.
-It applies to visitors and customers of www1.nightingale.com and any related digital services we operate (collectively, the "Services").
+It applies to visitors and customers of www.nightingale.com and any related digital services we operate (collectively, the "Services").

 By using the Services you agree to the practices described here.
 If you do not agree, please do not use the Services.